What Does Mandatory Minimum Mean in a Federal Criminal Case?

 The sentencing guidelines are based on the severity of the crime and the defendant's characteristics and criminal history.
 There are some mandatory minimum sentences.
 If a judge wants to impose a different sentence, either higher or lower, from the penalty calculated in the guidelines, they have to explain their decision.

-Federal sentencing guidelines are written by the United States Sentencing Commission, which is part of the federal government's judicial branch.
+The federal sentencing guidelines are meticulously crafted by the United States Sentencing Commission, a crucial part of the federal government's judicial branch.
+This independent agency is responsible for establishing and amending sentencing guidelines and policy statements, ensuring the guidelines are comprehensive and fair.

 The Sentencing Reform Act of 1984 set forth guidelines for federal sentences.
 By using these guidelines, Congress attempted to narrow the disparity in penalties imposed by judges for similar offenses committed by another person under similar circumstances.